What to know on the seventh day of the latest Israel-Hamas war

-The Israeli military pulverized the Hamas -ruled Gaza Strip with airstrikes and kept blocking deliveries of food, water, fuel and electricity ahead of a possible ground invasion as Palestinians tried to stock up on supplies.
-Israel said nothing would be allowed into Gaza until the release of around 150 hostages taken captive by Hamas during an unprecedented surprise attack Saturday into Israel that also left hundreds killed.

-U.S. Secretary of State Antony Blinken vowed American support for Israel Thursday in a meeting with Israeli Prime Minister Benjamin Netanyahu.
+JERUSALEM — (AP) — Some 1.1 million people in the northern Gaza Strip have been ordered to evacuate south as the latest Israel-Hamas war entered its seventh day Friday and Israel appeared to be preparing a ground offensive.
+Hamas urged residents to stay put.

+The orders sent panic through civilians and aid workers already struggling under Israeli airstrikes and a blockade of the Hamas -ruled area.
 International aid groups warned of a worsening humanitarian crisis after Israel prevented entry of supplies from Egypt to Gaza's 2.3 million people.

-The Israel-Hamas war has claimed at least 2,800 lives on both sides.
+The latest Israel-Hamas war has claimed at least 2,800 lives on both sides since Hamas launched an unprecedented surprise attack on Oct.
+7.

 Some key takeaways from the war:

+Israel's government is under intense pressure from the public to topple Hamas, which has ruled Gaza since 2007.
+Israel has called up 360,000 army reservists and threatened an unprecedented response to Hamas' wide-ranging incursion.

+People in Gaza woke to chaos Friday because of the massive evacuation orders for northern Gaza, including Gaza City.
+The Hamas Authority for Refugee Affairs told residents of the north of the territory to “remain steadfast in your homes and to stand firm in the face of this disgusting psychological war waged by the occupation.”

-The Israeli military is retaliating for the Hamas attack with near-constant airstrikes, forcing 423,000 people to flee their homes, according to the United Nations.
+Before the evacuation directives, 423,000 Gaza Strip residents had already fled their homes, according to the United Nations.

+“This is chaos, no one understands what to do,” said Inas Hamdan, an officer at the U.N.
+Palestinian refugee agency in Gaza City, while she grabbed whatever she could throw into her bags amid the panicked shouts of her relatives.
+She said all the U.N. staff in Gaza City and northern Gaza had been told to evacuate south to Rafah.

 Palestinians were in near-total darkness overnight after the only power station ran out of fuel and shut down.
 Hospitals' supplies of medicine and fuel for emergency generators are also expected to run out within days.